-SECTION 3.
-NONJUDICIAL ENFORCEMENT OF CANADIAN PROTECTION
+SECTION 4.
+NONJUDICIAL ENFORCEMENT OF ORDER.

-ORDER.

-- (a) If a law enforcement officer of this state determines that there is probable cause to believe that a valid Canadian protection order exists and that the order has been violated, the officer shall enforce the Canadian protection order as if it were an order of a tribunal. - (b) Presentation of a record of a Canadian protection order that identifies both the protected individual and the respondent and, on its face, is currently in effect constitutes probable cause to believe that a valid Canadian protection order exists.
-Presentation of a certified record of a Canadian protection order is not required for enforcement. - 34 (c) If a Canadian protection order is not presented as provided in subsection (b), a law
+(a) A law enforcement officer of this State, upon determination of probable cause to believe that a valid Canadian protection order exists and that the order has been violated, shall enforce the order as if it were an order of a tribunal of this State.
+Presentation of a protection

-14 UIEDVPOA, § 2 (5).

-- enforcement officer of this state may consider other information in determining whether there is probable cause to believe that a valid Canadian protection order exists. - (d) If a law enforcement officer of this state determines that an otherwise valid Canadian protection order cannot be enforced because the respondent has not been notified or served with the order, the officer shall inform the protected individual of that fact and inform the protected individual that the respondent will be informed of the order.
-After notice to the protected individual, the law enforcement officer shall inform the respondent of the order, make a reasonable effort to serve a copy of the order on the respondent, and allow the respondent a reasonable opportunity to comply with the order before the officer enforces the order. - (e) Registration or filing in this state of a Canadian protection order is not required for its enforcement under this [act].
+- order that identifies both the protected individual and the respondent and, on its face, is currently - 2 in effect constitutes probable cause to believe that a valid Canadian protection order exists.
+For - 3 the purposes of this section, the protection order may be inscribed on a tangible medium or may - 4 have been stored in an electronic or other medium if it is retrievable in perceivable form. - 5 Presentation of a certified copy of a protection order is not required for enforcement. - (b) If a Canadian protection order is not presented, a law enforcement officer of this State may consider other information in determining whether there is probable cause to believe that a valid Canadian protection order exists. - (c) If a law enforcement officer of this State determines that an otherwise valid Canadian protection order cannot be enforced because the respondent has not been notified or served with the order, the officer shall inform the respondent of the order, make a reasonable effort to serve the order upon the respondent, and allow the respondent a reasonable opportunity to comply with the order before enforcing the order. - (d) Registration or filing of an order in this State is not required for the enforcement of a valid Canadian protection order pursuant to this [Act].

-12 Comment
+16 Comment

-This section implements the core purpose of the act.
 The enforcement procedures in subsections (a) and (b) rely on the sound exercise of the judgment of law enforcement officers to determine whether there exists probable cause to believe that a valid Canadian protection order exists and has been violated.
 These procedures anticipate that there will be many instances in which the protected individual does not have, or cannot, under the circumstances, produce a paper copy of the Canadian protection order.

-Subsection (b) establishes a per se rule for determining probable cause of the existence of an order.
-If the protected individual presents proof of a facially valid order, the order should be enforced.
-The protected individual may provide this proof with a paper copy of a Canadian protection order (which need not be certified) or through an electronic medium, such as a registry of Canadian protection orders.
+Subsection (a) establishes a per se rule for determining probable cause of the existence of an order.
+If the protected individual presents, whether by providing a paper copy (which need not be certified) of a Canadian protection order or through an electronic medium, such as access to a registry of orders, proof of a facially valid order, the order should be enforced.
 In determining whether there is proof of a facially valid order, a law enforcement officer should search a registry of orders, if possible, using an electronic or other medium.